New Italy government seeks green light from Senate

 The pact was the main bone of contention between the European Commission and the previous coalition in heavily indebted Italy, which must submit a balanced budget to Brussels in the coming weeks.

-Ratings agency Moody's on Monday said it expected the new government to be less euro-sceptical and have better relations with Brussels and fellow European countries.
+Ratings agency Moody's said Monday it expects the new government to be less eurosceptic and have better relations with Brussels and fellow EU member states.

-Italy's former centre-left premier Paolo Gentiloni was Tuesday handed the economy portfolio in the incoming European Commission.
+Italy's former centre-left premier Paolo Gentiloni was handed the economy portfolio in the incoming European Commission on Tuesday.

 The government is also facing calls to ease Salvini's hardline immigration rules, which ban charity ships that have rescued migrants from entering Italian waters.

+Conte called Tuesday for "all political parties and citizens to avoid obsessively concentrating on the slogans 'open the ports', 'close the ports'."

-Both the Ocean Viking, which is run by SOS Mediterranee and Doctors Without Borders, and German charity Sea-Eye's Alan Kurdi are currently stuck at sea, appealing for a safe port to disembark those they have saved.
+The Ocean Viking, which is run by SOS Mediterranee and Doctors Without Borders, is stuck at sea, after appealing in vain for a safe port to disembark those it has saved.

-The Alan Kurdi, which has been asking to dock for 10 days, was refused permission late Monday, according to Sea-Eye.
+The Alan Kurdi, which had been asking to dock for 10 days, was refused permission by Italy late Monday, but given the go-ahead to disembark its five migrants in Malta on Tuesday after a deal with other European countries to take them in.

 "The government's first act is closing the ports to the Alan Kurdi.
-This is not good enough, not at all," PD member of parliament Matteo Orfini tweeted.
+This is not good enough, not at all," PD lawmaker Matteo Orfini tweeted.

-"Getting rid of Salvini and keeping his policies does not seem very smart to me," he said, calling for an immediate change to the rules.